-Graceland University students may withdraw from a course through the 20 percent point of the semester without a "W" grade.
-A grade of "W" is recorded in any course when the student withdraws after the 20 percent point and through the 60 percent point of the semester.
+Graceland University students may withdraw from a course through the 13 percent point of the semester without a "WD" grade.
+A grade of "WD" is recorded in any course when the student withdraws after the 13 percent point and through the 60 percent point of the semester.
 After 60 percent of the semester is complete, the student is not allowed to withdraw from the course, and will be awarded the appropriate grade in the course.
 Please refer to the Class Attendance Policy regarding Course Withdrawal by Instructor and Administrative Withdrawals.

-Students are required to initiate course withdrawals.
+Course withdrawals must be initiated by students.
 Non-attendance does not constitute withdrawal notification.
 Notification dates are used to calculate withdrawal credit and financial aid award adjustments for mid-semester withdrawals as per the Refund Policy.
 When Official Notification is not provided by the student, the date the university determines the student needs to be withdrawn is used as the notification date.